nvim-orgmode/orgmode/README.md

   ![autocomplete](https://user-images.githubusercontent.com/1782860/123550227-e8605800-d76c-11eb-96f6-c0a677d562d4.gif)

 ### Tree-sitter info
-Status: experimental
 Built in tree-sitter parser is used for parsing the org files.
-Highlights are partially supported.
+Highlights are experimental and partially supported.

 #### Advantages of tree-sitter over built in parsing/syntax:
 * More reliable, since parsing is done with proper parsing tool